delopa/ansible-quickstart/README.md

 I used the `-l` option to limit the hosts since my machine still lacks a SSH server (see step 1).

 I'll get rid of the warning message when I reach the part of setting up `ansible.cfg` file.

+---

+As the official quickstart ends here the steps will be the ones I give myself while reading the documentation as I understand new concepts and discover new potential use cases for Ansible.

+---

+## Step 3: A custom task

+The goal is to create a playbook that updates the `ichiraku` server.

+### The theory

+`ichiraku` is a Debian based server so I need to find a way to run `apt` commands on the [managed node](https://docs.ansible.com/ansible/latest/getting_started/basic_concepts.html#managed-nodes) in a task, then wrap-up this in a playbook.

+The commands I need to use are `apt update` and `apt upgrade -y`.
+They need to be ran with root privileges.